 Experienced Care Coordinators are located in regional health offices in each part of the state.
 Care coordinators help families obtain services, providing links to community-based resources and providing consultation to parents, educators and medical and social service providers.
 Care coordinators partner with families and providers and promote continuity of care.
-Bilingual and bicultural (in Spanish) Care Coordinators are available.
-Interpreter services are routinely accessed to support families.
+Care Coordinators who are bilingual and bicultural (in Spanish) are available.
+Interpreter services are also routinely accessed to support families.

 Care Coordinators provide:

 - Case-specific consultation to parents, educators, and medical and social service providers in home and agency settings.

 - Training in public benefits and local systems of care.

 Services for Parents: If a child or youth has a special health care need — it can be difficult and frustrating to get the information, care, and services needed.
 Care coordinators can help parents to:

 - Identify the changing needs of their child and family;

 - Understand the full range of available public benefits;

 - Gain access to specific programs and services;